Myanmar: Culture

 In a traditional village, the monastery is the centre of cultural life.
 Monks are venerated and supported by the lay people.
-A novitiation ceremony called shinbyu is the most important coming of age events for a boy, during which he enters the monastery for a short time.
+A novitiation ceremony called shinbyu is the most important coming of age event for a boy, during which he enters the monastery for a short time.
 All male children in Buddhist families are encouraged to be a novice (beginner for Buddhism) before the age of twenty and to be a monk after the age of twenty.
 Girls have ear-piercing ceremonies (နားသ) at the same time.
 Burmese culture is most evident in villages where local festivals are held throughout the year, the most important being the pagoda festival.
 Many villages have a guardian nat, and superstition and taboos are commonplace.

-An Arakan (Rakhine) girl pours water at revellers during the Burmese New Year Thingyan Water Festival in Yangon.
+An Arakan (Rakhine) girl pours water at travellers during the Burmese New Year Thingyan Water Festival in Yangon.

 British colonial rule introduced Western elements of culture to Myanmar.
 Myanmar's education system is modelled after that of the United Kingdom.
 Colonial architectural influences are most evident in major cities such as Yangon.
-Many ethnic minorities, particularly the Karen in the southeast and the Kachin and Chin who populate the north and northeast, practice Christianity.
-According to The World Factbook, the Burman population is 68% and the ethnic groups constitute 32%.
-In contrast, the exiled leaders and organisations claim the country is 40% ethnic.
+Many ethnic minorities, particularly the Karen in the southeast and the Kachin and Chin, who populate the far western state of Chin and the north and northeast, practice Christianity.
+According to The World Factbook, the Burman population is 68% while other ethnic minorities groups constitute 32%.
+In contrast, the exiled leaders and organizations claim that 40% of the population is composed of ethnic minorities.

 Cuisine

-Burmese cuisine is characterised by extensive use of fish products such as fish sauce, ngapi (fermented seafood) and dried prawn.
+Burmese cuisine is characterised by extensive use of fish products such as fish sauce, ngapi (fermented seafood), and dried prawns.
 Mohinga is the traditional breakfast dish and is Myanmar's national dish.
 Seafood is a common ingredient in coastal cities, while meat and poultry are more commonly used in landlocked cities like Mandalay.
-Freshwater fish and shrimp have been incorporated into inland cooking as a primary source of protein and are used in a variety of ways, fresh, salted whole or filleted, salted and dried, made into a salty paste, or fermented sour and pressed.
+Freshwater fish and shrimp have been incorporated into inland cooking as a primary source of protein and are used in a variety of ways: fresh, salted whole or filleted, salted and dried, made into a salty paste, or fermented sour and pressed.
 Burmese cuisine also includes a variety of salads (a thoke), centred on one major ingredient, ranging from starches like rice, wheat and rice noodles, glass noodles and vermicelli, to potato, ginger, tomato, kaffir lime, long bean, and lahpet (pickled tea leaves).

 Sport

 The Lethwei, Bando, Banshay, and Pongyi thaing martial arts and chinlone are traditional sports in Myanmar.
 Football is played all over the country, even in villages, and its national team is ruled by the Myanmar Football Federation.
-The 2013 Southeast Asian Games took place in Naypyidaw, Yangon, Mandalay and Ngwesaung Beach in December representing the third occasion that the event has been staged in Myanmar.
+The 2013 Southeast Asian Games took place in Naypyidaw, Yangon, Mandalay, and Ngwesaung Beach in December, representing the third occasion that the event has been staged in Myanmar.
 Myanmar previously hosted the games in 1961 and 1969.